-In order to better manage our business, we have invested in, and expect to continue to invest in, our information systems.
+In order to better manage our business, we expect to invest in our information systems.
 In doing so, we must select the correct investments and implement them in an efficient manner.
 The costs, potential problems and interruptions associated with implementing technology initiatives could disrupt or reduce the efficiency of our operations.
 For instance, we may experience occasional system interruptions and delays, as a result of routine maintenance, periodic updates, implementation of new technology or other factors, that make our information systems unavailable or slow to respond, including the interaction of our information systems with those of third parties.
 Furthermore, these initiatives might not provide the anticipated benefits or provide them in a delayed or unexpectedly costly manner.
 Accordingly, issues relating to our selection and implementation of information technology initiatives may negatively impact our business and operating results.